The Seven Principles of Software Testing: A Practical Guide for Testers

 6. Testing is Context Dependent

-• Tailored Approaches: one-of-a-kind initiatives and programs require extraordinary trying-out procedures.
+• Tailored Approaches: One-of-a-kind initiatives and programs require extraordinary trial-and-error procedures.
 This precept ensures that testing techniques are customized to meet the specific needs and context of each project.

 • Relevance and Effectiveness: Context-based testing ends in extra relevant and effective testing practices, addressing the specific demanding situations and necessities of each application.